The Invention of Canned Food

 Different foods have different acidic contents, and acidic content is by far the most important factor in determining the canning process you’ll use.
 Foods that have a higher PH-value have increased acidic content, which creates a more hostile environment for bacteria.
 Simply boiling them at the 100 degrees Celsius (212 F) is enough to kill off any microbes that may remain.
 Water bath canning is a sufficient method of food preservation for foods that are highly acidic, as there is less of a risk of bacteria surviving.

 On the other hand, foods with a low PH-value are tourist destinations for bacteria.
 These foods have to be boiled at temperatures higher than 100 degrees Celsius, and the only way to raise the boiling point of water is by increasing the pressure.
 Hence the variety of canning called pressure canning.

 A microorganism called Clostridium botulinum is why pressure canning is necessary.
 Although the cells of this bacteria die off at boiling temperatures, they may develop spores that can withstand boiling temperatures.
 These spores can grow uninhibited in low-acid foods and produce the deadly botulinum toxin.

 Depending on the recipe, some low-acid foods can be canned with a water bath canner.
 Cucumbers, for instance, are naturally low in acid, but when you add vinegar to them to make pickles, they become a high-acid food that can be processed in a water bath canner.

 Just like cooking, canning is rewarding.
-But there are some differences.
+But there are some differences in results.

 With cooking, you can follow the recipe or play around with it, upgrade and swap out things as you like.
 You can leave out much of the garlic in the stew or add more nuts to the bread; you can adjust the whole thing to suit your own taste and make the recipe truly yours.